Explore New York’s 230+ years of representatives*

 After the 1856 Election it was clear a new party system was emerging that came to cement the Democrat vs Republican axis we are familiar with today.
 After the Whig party collapsed due to inner factions disagreements over the 1854 Kansas-Nebraska act, Republicans became the anti-slavery pro-federal government party while the Democrats became the pro-slavery pro-states rights party.
 This cemented strong democratic constituencies in the south and republican constituencies in the north.
 States were also obliged to comply with the Apportionment Act of 1842 as parties could no longer dominate an entire states delegation via at-large party slate voting, this compelled more states to start gerrymandering under the single-district system.

-1856 House Election Results (Republicans in Red, Democrats in Blue)
+1856 House Election Results (Republicans in Red, Democrats in Blue, Purple as Know Nothing)

 “1856 U.S. House election results.”
 Map by Incognito melon, Wikimedia Commons (CC BY-SA 4.0)